 Tips: Add your baby formula, or standard full cream milk powder for baby over 12 months old.

-* I added sugar as I was serving it to my older girl as well as other adult family members.
+* I added sugar as I was serving it to adults as well.
 You may reduce or totally eliminate sugar adding, for baby, if desired.
 It will be much less sweet, but it’s just good enough for baby’s palate.